Joint Strategic Quality Council strategizes using DCMA Strategic Plan

-Michael Shields (front row, center), the executive director of Quality Assurance and the acting director of the Technical Directorate, and agency team members met with other federal employees and defense contractors during the Joint Strategic Quality Council meeting held in Arlington, Virginia, June 29.
-DCMA works with the council to develop strategies and concepts aligned with the DCMA’s strategic plan.
-(Photo courtesy of Aerospace Industries Association)
+Defense Contract Management Agency team members met with other federal employees and defense contractors during the quarterly Joint Strategic Quality Council meeting at the Aerospace Industries Association headquarters in Arlington, Virginia, June 29.

+JSQC is comprised of DCMA, contractors from all major defense acquisition programs, NASA, the Federal Aviation Administration, the National Defense Industrial Association, the Aerospace Industries Association and the Americas Aerospace Quality Group.
+DCMA collaborates with the council to develop strategies and concepts aligned with the agency’s strategic plan.

+During the meeting, the group updated the JSQC charter, goals, and objects to align with the new DCMA Strategic Plan and lines-of-effort initiatives.
+According to Michael Shields, the executive director of Quality Assurance and the acting director of the Technical Directorate, “the members embraced the strategic plan and quickly started strategizing to help DCMA and JSQC achieve the lines-of-effort objectives.”

 |Date Taken: